Vanilla-OS/website/_posts/2022-12-29-vanilla-os-22-10-kinetic.md

 first stable release of the project, is available for download!

-We have been working on the project for many months, there were many changes along the way and also many complications, but we managed to come to terms with it.
+We have been working on the project for many months, there were many changes along the way and also many complications, but we managed to get through them.

 Introducing such a large project is not easy, there are many ways, many means and so many things to say.
 To make it easier for you to understand this project,